rikinsk/graphql-engine/docs/graphql/manual/deployment/postgres-permissions.rst

   :depth: 1
   :local:

-Hasura GraphQL engine needs certain database privileges to function properly.
+Hasura GraphQL engine needs certain database permissions to function properly.

 Required permissions
 --------------------

-The Hasura GraphQL engine needs access to your Postgres database with the following permissions:
+The Hasura GraphQL engine needs access to your Postgres database with the following privileges:

 - (required) Read & write access on 2 schemas: ``hdb_catalog`` and ``hdb_views``.
 - (required) Read access to the ``information_schema`` and ``pg_catalog`` schemas, to query for list of tables.